 - Wired listening with a 2.5 mm cable

 Epos devices can be connected to various devices and platforms including Mac, PS 4/5, Xbox, and PC.
 The supported connection opta ions include USB, an 3.5mm au,dio jack, RCA line and several others.

 Sennheiser headphones consume very little power to deliver incredible sound quality.
 Besides, the potable ones utilize either rechargeable or non-rechargeable AAA batteries and will deliver up to 100.45 dB/mW SPL.

 Epos Power Range

-Epos devices do not require high powering because of the close proximity to the ear.
-They’re usually in the milliwatt to low Watt range.
+Epos devices do not require high power because of the close proximity to the ear.
+They’re usually in the milliwatt to low-watt range.
 The power range for various devices can be obtained from the user manuals and device specifications.